Ayaz Sadiq accuses ECP of bias

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Assembly’s outgoing Speaker, Sardar Ayaz Sadiq, on Saturday accused the Election Commission of Pakistan (ECP) of being biased against the Pakistan Muslim League-Nawaz (PML-N) and expressed concerns over its performance.
+ISLAMABAD: The National Assembly’s outgoing Speaker Sardar Ayaz Sadiq Saturday accused the Election Commission of Pakistan (ECP) of being biased against the Pakistan Muslim League-Nawaz (PML-N) and expressed concerns over its performance.

 The PML-N leader said that Chief Election Commissioner (CEC) Sardar Raza Khan did not even respond to his call and left his office without meeting the party representatives present at the Election Commission Secretariat.